Summer is traditionally a time for holidays (or this year, perhaps staycations), enjoying the sun and catching up with family and friends.

 Recently, Green Mountain became even more energy efficient by upgrading its power and thermal management technologies in partnership with Vertiv.

 After extensive research, Green Mountain executives visited the Vertiv Customer Experience Centres in Italy to see Vertiv technologies in action and test performances in peak conditions.
 As a result, Green Mountain chose Vertiv™ Liebert® PCW chilled water perimeter units, for a total installed cooling capacity of 5 MW.
 Liebert PCW provides high energy efficiency standards thanks to a combination of latest technologies and an internal design which optimises the aerodynamics of internal components.
+For example, optimized internal coil and part designs deliver up to 10% reduction in the internal air pressure drop that translates in reduced unit power consumption.

 According to the International Renewable Energy Agency (IRENA) , , , data centres play a pivotal role being at the epicentre of technological innovation, energy efficiency, renewables, and the data economy enabled by digitalisation.
 Data centre operators like Green Mountain can be taken as a role model to accelerate the sustainable energy transition and pave a path that other power-hungry industries could follow.